AP Statistics Unit 7 Practice Test: Inference for Quantitative Data: Means

 Question 8 Explanation:

+The correct answer is (D).
 The width of the confidence interval for the difference of two means tends to decrease as the sample sizes increase, all other factors remaining the same.
-Answer D is correct.
+This is because the standard error has the sample sizes in the denominator.
+This is generally true when doing a one-sample test and/or a test for proportion as well, as the n is in the denominators of the standard errors in those cases as well.

 Question 9